Sam Kiley

+Sam Kiley (born 1964, Kenya) is World Affairs Editor of The Independent.
+He covers world affairs as a reporter and commentator and frequently contributes to The Independent's digital video output too.

-Sam Kiley (born 1964) is a Senior International Correspondent at CNN.
+Until 2024 he was a Senior International Correspondent at CNN.
 Prior to CNN, he was the Foreign Affairs Editor of Sky News.
-He is a journalist with over twenty years' experience, based at different times of his career in London, Los Angeles, Nairobi, Johannesburg and Jerusalem.
+He is a journalist with more than 35 years' experience, based at different times of his career in London, Los Angeles, Nairobi, Johannesburg and Jerusalem.
 He has written for The Times, The Observer, The Sunday Times and Mail on Sunday newspapers, The Spectator and New Statesman weekly political news magazines, and reported for BBC Two, Sky One, Channel 4, and lately, Sky News.

 On 27 November 2017, it was announced that he would be leaving Sky News and moving to CNN's Abu Dhabi bureau as a senior international correspondent.

-Kiley was born in Kenya in East Africa, in 1964.

 Education

-Kiley was educated at Eastbourne College, a boarding independent school for boys (now co-educational) in the large coastal town of Eastbourne in East Sussex on the South Coast of England, followed by Lady Margaret Hall, Oxford, where he studied politics, philosophy and economics, and graduated in 1984.
+Kiley was educated at Eastbourne College, a boarding independent school for boys (now co-educational) in the large coastal town of Eastbourne in East Sussex, followed by Lady Margaret Hall, Oxford, where he studied politics, philosophy and economics, and graduated in 1984.

 While at Lady Margaret Hall, he became president of the Oxford University Dramatic Society and played cricket for the university second eleven.
-He also studied mime and commedia del arte under Neil Bartlett, director at the National Theatre and the Royal Shakespeare Company.
+He also studied mime and commedia dell'arte under Neil Bartlett, director at the National Theatre and the Royal Shakespeare Company.